-Our school based Children and Family Support Worker, Jo Bowman works as part of the Safeguarding team and the Pastoral team.
+Our school based Children and Family Support Worker, Rebecca Johnson works as part of the Safeguarding team and the Pastoral team.
 Offering advice and support on matters around the Early Help Assessment, working with families to help identify what kind of support would be helpful and what other agencies may need to be involved to help work through current concerns.

 Our Children and Family Support Worker will meet with members of the household and your child to ensure the assessment is thorough and detailed.
 The process will be shared with you and the findings discussed and decisions on how we move forward once the assessment is complete.
 Possible outcomes are that the situation has been resolved within the family and the assessment will be closed or a Team Around the Family (TAF) is called to work through all of the concerns and identify actions that will be monitored through 6 weekly TAF meetings.

 - An EHA is an initial assessment and planning tool that facilitates and coordinates multi-agency support.
 It assesses the situation of the child or young person and their family and helps to identify the needs of both the children and the adults in the family.

 - It enables families and agencies to efficiently identify the strengths and emerging needs of children and young people at risk of poor outcomes; it reduces duplication of assessment and improves involvement between agencies.

 - The assessment may take up to 45 days to complete depending on the information that is needing to be gathered.

 As part of the detailed Early Help Assessment we will look at the following areas for each unborn baby/child/young person and their family:

 - What are the child’s wishes and feelings?

 - What are the harms or risks (past and present) that we are worried about in respect of an unborn baby/child/young person?